How to Invest $200K: 9 Best Ways in 2023

 For the sake of simplicity, the only savings account you should consider is a high-yield savings account (HYSA).
 An HYSA is a savings account from an online bank.
 With an HYSA, you get a variable APY with a much higher interest rate than what you can expect from a traditional bank.

-One thing to remember is that with an HYSA, there’s a limit to the number of transactions you can make during a monthly cycle, so you can’t treat it like a checking account.
+However, remember with an HYSA, there’s a limit to the number of transactions you can make during a monthly cycle, so you can’t treat it like a checking account.

 9. Healthcare Savings Account (HSA)

 Don’t forget to put money aside for healthcare expenses.
-If you have a high deductible healthcare plan, consider investing in a healthcare savings account (HSA) so it can grow on a tax-free basis just like a retirement account.
+If you have a high deductible healthcare plan, consider investing in a healthcare savings account (HSA) so it can grow tax-free like a retirement account.

 This means you can grow and invest your funds and use them for qualified healthcare expenses like doctor’s visits and medicine.